sakai-mirror/course-management/xdocs/readme.txt

 		for more details on writing an implementation that can participate in a federated configuration.

-III.
+IV.
 Configuring Sakai to use CM
-	A. CourseManagementProvider
+	A. SectionFieldProvider
-		The legacy org.sakaiproject.site.api.CourseManagementProvider interface delivers
-		course information to the legacy org.sakaiproject.site.api.CourseManagement
-		service, and hence to the Site Info and Worksite Setup tools.
-To avoid reworking these tools to utilize the new CourseManagementService, we've simply added an adapter to translate calls from the legacy provider to the new service.
-See org.sakaiproject.coursemanagement.impl.provider.CourseManagementProviderCMImpl.
-		Because there is a mis-match between the two APIs, this adapter makes some assumptions about the data returned by the CM service.
-The most eggregious is in getInstructorCourses(), where AcademicSessionEids are expected to contain the termYear and termTerm strings as substrings.
-Please review this implementation to ensure that it adequately converts between the legacy and the current crop of CM objects.
+		The CourseManagementService delivers course information the Site Info and Worksite Setup tools.
+These tools provide multiple UI widgets for specifying courses, one of which is a free-text entry.
+Some institutions want to provide a single text box for users to specify an section's enterprise ID, while others want multiple text boxes.
+		Editing or re-implementing the OOTB SectionFieldProvider implementation allows an institution to change the default section selection behavior of WS Setup and Site Info.

 	B. GroupProvider
 		The CourseManagementGroupProvider uses memberships, enrollments,
 		and official instructing status to determine what role, if any, a user has in a site.
 		It uses an ordered list of resolvers to check for roles at different levels of the CM hierarchy.
-To configure Sakai to use this GroupProvider:
-		1) Uncomment the block of xml containing the bean for class org.sakaiproject.coursemanagement.impl.provider.CourseManagementGroupProvider in /providers/component/src/webapp/WEB-INF/components.xml
-		2) Configure the role resolvers you want to use in resolving users memberships in sites linked to CM-defined Sections.
+As of 2.4, this is Sakai's default group provider.
+To configure the CM-based group provider, edit /providers/component/src/webapp/WEB-INF/components.xml

 		In the following example, only the SectionRoleResolver will be used to find users and their memberships in Sections.
 Any memberships defined above this level in the CM hierarchy will not be resolved, and hence will not be added to sites